FREQUENTLY ASKED QUESTIONS ABOUT REC

 The Grade K-2 clinics start the first weekend in December and run until early March.
 The Grade 3-8 leagues start practice in mid-November and games the first weekend of December, and the season ends just before February vacation.
 The high school league starts in January and ends in mid-March.

 For more details and registration information, visit the Parks & Rec website by clicking here.
-Registration for the 2017-18 season is open.

 High school students interested in coaching and/or refereeing can fill out an application here.
 Parents interested in coaching should indicate their interest during the registration process.